bioinformaticsdotca/GenEpi_2018/module6/README.md

    The length and coverage of the contig is listed in the sequence id (e.g., `len_5000` for 5000 bp, `cov_5.15` for an average coverage of 5.15).
 The coverage gives an indication of how much data (how many reads) were used to assemble this contig.

    *Note: We specifically removed the organism you will find from the Kraken database for this workshop.
-This organism would be found by Kraken for the standard bacterial/viral databases, but emerging pathogens may not be found as easily.*
+This organism would be found by Kraken for the standard bacterial/viral databases, but emerging pathogens may not be identified as easily.*

 ## Paper